 - The Council's revenue accounts include salary costs relating to Lewes District Council and Eastbourne Homes Ltd which are recharged to them, but are shown net in the Comprehensive Income and Expenditure Statement (CIES).
-Other costs included in the CIES relating to Lewes District Council include costs for Joint Transformation Programme which have been recharged to Lewes District Council. - Business Support Grant Funding from Department for Business, Energy and Industrial Strategy (BEIS) see paragraph above under section 5. - Collection Fund (timing difference) during 2020/21 local authorities received section 31 grants to offset the reliefs given to businesses during lockdown.
-Under current collection fund accounting rules, the S31 grants received, would not be discharged against the Collection Fund deficits until 2021/22 and 2022/23.
-This would have inflated General Fund balances at the end of the 2020/21 financial year and could lead to potentially misleading 2020/21 accounts, showing a significant increase in available reserves that are not actually available but earmarked against the following year's collection fund deficit.
+Other costs included in the CIES relating to Lewes District Council include costs for Joint Transformation Programme which have been recharged to Lewes District Council. - Business Support Grant Funding from Department for Business, Energy and Industrial Strategy (BEIS) see paragraph above under section 5. - Collection Fund (timing difference) during 2021/22 local authorities received section 31 grants to offset the reliefs given to businesses during lockdown.
+Under current collection fund accounting rules, the S31 grants received this year will not be discharged against the Collection Fund deficit until 2022/23, thereby inflating General Fund balances at the end of the 2021/22 financial year.
+This could lead to potentially misleading 2021/22 accounts, showing a significant increase in available reserves that are not actually available but earmarked against the following year's collection fund deficit.
 The appropriate action is to transfer the grant income to an earmarked reserve within the General Fund. - In May 2018, the Council's wholly owned investment company, Investment Company Eastbourne Limited (ICE), entered into a deal with a private company in respect of a property in Leicester.
 ICE is acting as the principal guarantor of a £48m refinancing loan to a private company, with the Council being the ultimate guarantor.
-ICE is also providing a rental guarantee in respect of shortfalls of rental income, again with the Council being the ultimate guarantor.
-In return for providing this guarantee, ICE has received an initial guarantee fee and will receive an annual guarantee fee.
+ICE is also providing a rental guarantee in respect of shortfalls of rental income, again with the Council being the ultimate guarantee fee and will receive an annual guarantee fee.
 The Council has received £2.0m as the ultimate guarantor.